bioinfocz/exp_heatmap/README.md

 ExP Heatmap specializes in displaying cross-population data, including differences, similarities, p-values, and other statistical parameters between multiple groups or populations.
 This tool enables efficient evaluation of millions of statistical values in a single, comprehensive visualization.

+<img src="https://github.com/bioinfocz/exp_heatmap/raw/master/assets/LCT_gene.png" width="800" alt="ExP heatmap of LCT gene">

+*ExP heatmap of the human lactose (LCT) gene showing population differences between 26 populations from the 1000 Genomes Project, displaying adjusted rank p-values for cross-population extended haplotype homozygosity (XPEHH) selection test.
+Create your own LCT heatmap with the [Quick Start](#-quick-start) Guide*

 **Developed by the [Laboratory of Genomics and Bioinformatics](https://www.img.cas.cz/group/michal-kolar/), Institute of Molecular Genetics of the Academy of Sciences of the Czech Republic**

-## Example: LCT Gene Analysis

-<img src="https://github.com/bioinfocz/exp_heatmap/raw/master/assets/LCT_gene.png" width="800" alt="ExP heatmap of LCT gene">

-*ExP heatmap of the human lactose (LCT) gene showing population differences between 26 populations from the 1000 Genomes Project, displaying adjusted rank p-values for cross-population extended haplotype homozygosity (XPEHH) selection test.*

 ## Features